8 Must-See Mayan Ruins In Guatemala

 Situated in the western portion of Guatemala’s highlands lies Iximche.
 Once the capital of the late postclassic Kaqchikel Maya kingdom, Iximche was dominant from its height in 1470 until its abandonment not many years later in 1524 due to the arrival of Spanish invaders.
 It was the last of the Mayan capitals.

 Although not as ancient nor as long-lived as other Maya cities, this old capital city remains one of the most fascinating Mayan ruins in Guatemala.
-The architecture here consists of a series of pyramid temples, ballcourts, and palaces.
-There are remains of hand-painted murals here, as well as evidence pointing to human sacrifice.
+The architecture consists of a series of pyramid temples, ballcourts, and palaces.
+There are also remains of hand-painted murals and evidence of human sacrifice.

-It’s a lesser visited ancient ruin in Guatemala, but those who do choose to come here will find themselves among small crowds of indigenous Maya people who visit on their days off.
+It’s a lesser-visited ancient ruin in Guatemala, but those who do choose to visit will find themselves among small crowds of indigenous Maya people who visit on their days off.

 Highlights of Iximche